 All Division I student-athletes are subject to random summer drug testing conducted by the NCAA.
-If UCLA is selected and you are randomly selected, you will be notified within 48 hours of when the test will take place.
+If Syracuse University is selected and you are randomly selected, you will be notified within 48 hours of when the test will take place.

 - Performance Enhancing Drug: 1 full year and lose a year of eligibility

-Off-Campus or away from UCLA: The collection will occur at the student-athlete's home, workplace, local workout facility or another location that the student-athelete and NCAA
+Off-Campus or away from Syracuse: The collection will occur at the student-athlete's home, workplace, local workout facility or another location that the student-athlete and NCAA agree upon

-On-Campus or Los Angeles Area: If you are on campus or in the Los Angeles area, the drug test will take place at UCLA.
+On-Campus or in Syracuse area: If you are on campus or in the Syracuse locale, the drug test will take place at SU.